 Married over 40 years, Larry Bilotta is an author, Marriage Coach and Founder of the Environment Changer program.
 He helps people eliminate negative emotions, end anxiety and find calm in the middle of marriage chaos.
 Find @LarryBilotta on Twitter.Make a list of what you have and what you are grateful for.
 Read this list daily.
 This will improve your feelings of self-worth and help you avoid thinking about what you don’t have or what you don’t want to happen.Click To Tweet

-Like it or not, you and your ex are connected through your children.
+Like it or not, you and your ex-spouse are connected through your children.
 While it’s easy to act all angry, annoyed, or reproachful in front of them, doing so will not go places.
 A better approach is to talk it out, come up with an agreement, and stay compassionate for the sake of the kids.
+Your children’s needs and well-being should always take priority over issues you may have with an ex.

 Allison Rimland is an emotionally-focused Couple Therapist.
 She tweets about relationship and counseling on Twitter.My #1 tip for divorcing couples is to understand that their relationship is still happening, even though it is changing structure.
 Divorcing couples still get into arguments, have lots of feelings, and can trigger one another.
 Having an outlet like counseling, together or separately, can really help to keep things productive and still allow for feelings to be shared.
 The divorce process can be like a powder keg of feelings that goes more smoothly when there is a feelings steam vent.Click To Tweet

-Slow down and take a time out.
+Only time will tell as to when the healing process comes to an end.
+So allow yourself to slow down and take a timeout.
 In the first few months after the divorce, try not to make any big decisions such as moving to a new city or quitting your job.
+Look to an internet-based divorce support group for feedback from other divorcees on their experiences with making major life decisions.
 Wait at least a few months when your emotions have gone down a bit before making any drastic changes to avoid regrets.

 Mandy Walker is a divorce coach and mediator.
 She blogs to provide divorce support to thousands of viewers.
 Her articles have appeared on Huffington Post, Your Tango, Divorced Moms and Good Men Project.
 Find Mandy on Twitter.The best advice I can give anyone facing divorce is to do your best to take it step-by-step.
 That means not playing out worst case scenarios in your head and not getting worked up about possible outcomes before you know the reality.
 It means making decisions only when you are ready.Click To Tweet